Works from Brazil, Uruguay and Finland in the first edition of the fluorescent season

-The first edition of Buenos Aires’ fluorescent season, which will take place between Friday 2 September and Sunday 30 October at El Cultural San Martín and at Estudio Los Vidrios, will feature sharing dramatic scripts from Uruguay, Brazil and Finland, suggesting a mix of foreign playwrights, Argentine directors and actors, and will be coordinated by Before the group of actresses Piel de Lava (“Petróleo”).
+The first edition of Fluorescent season in Buenos Aires, which will take place between Friday 2 September and Sunday 30 October at El Cultural San Martín and Estudio Los Vidrios, will feature the participation of dramatic texts from Uruguay, Brazil and Finland, proposing a crossover between foreign playwrights and directors.
+Argentine women, and it will be coordinated by the group of actresses lava skin (“petroleum”).

-“We made an effort to read the works without making hypotheses or links beforehand, but rather the works themselves led us to create an organizational hub related to the sense of collapse that appeared in many of them,” said Laura Paredes.
-Which is part of the Piel de Lava group, along with Elisa Carricajo, Valeria Correa and Pilar Gamboa.
+“We have made an effort to read the works without making assumptions or links beforehand, but rather the works themselves have led us to create an organizational axis related to the sense of collapse that appeared in many of them.”calculated Laura Paredeswhich is part of the Piel de Lava group, along with Elisa Caricago, Valeria Correa s Pilar Gamboa.

-In that tone that permeates the works, the curators’ slogan, “Our Treasure Map.
-Mapping Survival,” is set for the fluorescent season, an interdisciplinary creation device that promotes collaboration between artists and organizations from different geographies.
+Under that tone that permeates the works, the slogan of organizing exhibitions was determined, “Our Treasure Map.
+Survival Maps”for the fluorescent season, an interdisciplinary creative device that promotes collaboration between artists and institutions from different geographies.

 “Most of the works were very attractive and, as usual, the selection leaves aside valuable material.
-However, there was something that was assembled in this body of texts and it had to do with two hypotheses: the feeling of collapse and survival strategies in the face of this potential collapse,” Paredes explained.
+However, there was something armed in this texts And that it is related to two hypotheses: the sense of collapse and survival strategies in the face of this potential collapse.”
+Paredes explained.

-The Fluorescent Season is one of the projects of the Fluorescent Platform, whose Artistic Director is Matthias Ombres.
+The Fluorescent Season is one of the projects of the Fluorescent Platform, whose artistic director Matias Ombres.
 This first Buenos Aires edition consists of three dramatic pieces written by women from different countries, commissioned to direct groups and creators from Argentina.

-The season will open with the play “Freeshop” by Uruguayan writer Victoria Vera and presented by BESA (a staff made up of young Argentinean artists, producers and communicators).
+The season will open with the play “Free Shopping”from Uruguay Victoria Vera and launch Kiss (Staff made up of young Argentinean artists, producers and communicators).
 The work is immersed in the struggle of litter boxes and can be seen as of Friday 2 September at 9:00 pm in El Cultural San Martín (Room 3).

 Tellam: The motto of the exhibition organizers: “Our Treasure Map.
 Survival Maps”, opens many possible windows and views.
 Is there a certain predictive tone in the cut, or a philosophical tone?